 How to Grow Yarrow

 Once you have planted your yarrow, it needs little care.
-It does not need to be fertilized and only needs to be watered during times of severe drought.
+It doesn’t need to be fertilized and only needs to be watered during times of severe drought.

 While yarrow needs little care, it is susceptible to a few diseases and pests.
-Most commonly, they will be affected by either botrytis mold or powdery mildew.
+Most commonly, plants will be affected by either botrytis mold or powdery mildew.
 These will both appear as a white powdery covering on the leaves.
-These can both be treated with a fungicide.
+Both can be treated with a fungicide.
 Yarrow plants are also occasionally affected by spittlebugs.

 Using Yarrow Herb